Ramchandra Bhikaji Gunjikar

-Ramchandra Bhikaji Gunjikar (Devanagari: रामचंद्र भिकाजी गुंजीकर) (10 April 1843 – 18 June 1901) was a Marathi writer from Maharashtra, India.
+Ramchandra Bhikaji Gunjikar (10 April 1843 – 18 June 1901) was a Marathi writer from the Bombay Presidency in British India.

 He was born on 10 April 1843 in the town of Jamboti in Belgaum District.

 He graduated in 1864 from Elphinstone High School in Mumbai, and started teaching in the same school three years later.
 In 1888, he assumed the headmaster's position in the Anglo-vernacular High School in Hubli, and moved on four years later to be an assistant deputy educational inspector for Belagaum district.